 How to recover a cluster

 It might happen that one or several members of your cluster go offline or become unreachable.
 In that case, no operations are possible on this member, and neither are operations that require a state change across all members.
-See Offline members and fault tolerance and Automatic evacuation for more information.
+See Offline members and fault tolerance and Cluster healing for more information.

 If you can bring the offline cluster members back or delete them from the cluster, operation resumes as normal.
 If this is not possible, there are a few ways to recover the cluster, depending on the scenario that caused the failure.
 See the following sections for details.